International Student Admission

 - Copy of I94

-All items can be emailed to email@example.com as a PDF file except for the following:
+All items can be emailed to email@example.com.

 - Take appropriate assessment steps at Ventura College.